Dajamante/rust_spark_joy/src/sources_analysis/source_selection.md

 [Linking Types for Multi-Language Software: Have Your Cake and Eat It Too](https://drops.dagstuhl.de/opus/volltexte/2017/7125)
 Pretty good about the challenges for the programmer and the compiler, to reason with FFI.
+I find the part about linking types quite complicated and I am not sure how relevant it is to our main problem.
+How far fetched is it to talk about linking types in FFI?

 [Borrowing Safe Pointers from Rust in SPARK](https://arxiv.org/pdf/1805.05576.pdf) Obviously relevant.